 I love coming to Bangkok over and over again.
 This city is so fully packed with surprises and is changing dynamically, I think I can never get tired of it.
-There’s thousands of stunning restaurants and flavors to try, and even more shops with all exotic things you can imagine.
+There are thousands of beautiful restaurants and flavors to try, and even more shops with all the exotic things you can imagine.
 Plus, Bangkok seems to have one hotel opening every week, so you don’t need to sleep in one place twice.
 Which you might, considering the number of real five-star hotels in this town.

 Whenever I come to Bangkok, the minimum stay is three to four nights now.
-It’s really difficult to do it in less, given the amount of things I love to plan and do.
+It’s challenging to do it in less, given the number of things I love to plan and do.
 It usually starts out with a really nice dinner and maybe a foot massage after I fly in.
-A good night’s sleep in a cosy hotel bed, and then next day is all about exploring.
+A good night’s sleep in a cozy hotel bed and the next day is all about exploring.
 Finding those new shops and exploring a new shopping mall, maybe.
 Trying to find that tailor that made my last business suit so perfectly.
 Having lunch in the mall, and then come back to the hotel late afternoon to catch some sun by the pool.
-Finding the right hot spots for dinner and then heavy party in the evening.
+Finding the right hot spots for dinner and then a heavy party in the evening.
 Having midnight stir-fried noodles on a street food stall at 3am just before hitting the bed.
-Late morning and sumptuous breakfast buffet next morning, and then taking the camera for a ride in the city.
-Massage appointment in the afternoon, another nice dinner and drinks and here’s night number three!
+Late morning and sumptuous breakfast buffet next morning to cure the hangover, and then taking the camera for a ride in the city.
+Massage appointment in the afternoon, another excellent dinner and drinks and here’s night number three!

 No wonder this city is one of my favorites worldwide.
 Here’s a (confidential) list of some of my favorites in Bangkok, sometimes a bit “off the beaten track” which makes it even more exciting!

-I’ve added a few places – from simple street-style food stalls to fine dining.
+I’ve added a few places to eat in Bangkok – from simple street-style food stalls to fine dining.
 Best is to try them all.
 You can’t go wrong.

 - Sansab Restaurant – Serving perfectly made Northeast Thai (Isaan) food with a modern twist.
 Several locations in shopping malls, such as Terminal 21 and Paragon Mall.

-- Aree Neighborhood – The hottest neighborhood in Bangkok right now, with many interesting restaurants like the beautiful SALT, or Wholly Cow (both serving steak and BBQ).
+- Aree Neighborhood – The hottest neighborhood in Bangkok right now, with many exciting restaurants like the beautiful SALT, or Wholly Cow (both serving steak and BBQ).
 BTS Station Ari. www.saltbangkok.com

-- Somboon Seafood – A chinese-style huge restaurant with several floors serving some of the best seafood I’ve ever had in Thailand.
+- Somboon Seafood – A Chinese-style large restaurant with several floors serving some of the best seafood I’ve ever had in Thailand.
 Try the crabs. www.somboonseafood.com

-- Sky Bar at Lebua – Probably the most well-known hotel in the city boasts an amazing cocktail bar on its rooftop.
+- Sky Bar at Lebua – Probably the most well-known hotel in the city, boasts a fantastic cocktail bar on its rooftop.
 They craft some of the finest drinks in town, a must-be for anyone visiting.